albakomito/FinTech-Case-Study/README.md

   * SpotOn Transact (a POS platform for vendors in the retail, dining, hospitality, events and vehicle repair sectors).
   * Billd (a platform that links building contractors with thousands of suppliers and processes payments for both sides, like Uber)
   * Checkout.com ( a cloud-based payment platform that processes up to 150 currencies)
-  * Affinipay ( a platform allowing clients to instantly pay service providers in the accounting and legal professions).
+  * AffiniPay ( a platform allowing clients to instantly pay service providers in the accounting and legal professions).

 ## Results
 * Business impact: While KOHO was incorporated in 2014, it only commenced operations in 2017.
 Since then, its most notable business impact has been the growth of its account